 LillyWorks PFM is designed to break this symptom cycle and provide manufacturers with a powerful tool for truly improving manufacturing processes by directly addressing their root causes.
 Our AI-powered threat-level optimizer continuously analyzes real-time shop floor conditions, identifying which jobs are at risk and dynamically prioritizing them.
 This directly tackles misaligned priorities by always ensuring the “right job” is being worked on at the “right time” – not just keeping machines busy, but keeping them busy on the most impactful tasks.

-PFM offers unparalleled real-time visibility and control, eliminating delayed or disconnected information.
-This live picture of your shop floor empowers teams to identify emerging bottlenecks and potential issues proactively, allowing for intervention before they escalate.
-Our dynamic scheduling capabilities provide the agility needed to maintain flow despite disruptions, automatically adapting priorities and resources without the need for constant manual recalculations.
-This unique approach means that while LillyWorks PFM helps in maximizing capacity, that maximization comes after we ensure everyone is executing with the precisely correct prioritization, leading to fundamental and lasting improvements in how work flows through your factory.
+PFM offers real-time visibility and control, eliminating delayed or disconnected information.
+This live picture of your shop floor helps teams spot bottlenecks and issues early, so they can intervene before problems escalate.
+Dynamic scheduling provides the agility to maintain flow through disruptions, automatically adjusting priorities and resources without constant manual recalculations.
+With this approach, LillyWorks PFM maximizes capacity only after ensuring every job is executed in the right order.
+The result is fundamental, lasting improvements in how work moves through your factory.

 Lasting Impact: The Benefits of Proactively Improving Manufacturing Processes